aalu1418/rocket-design-challenge/README.md

 | Fuel Tank Length | 1.54661117 m|

 ## Considerations For Improvement
-* Consider different shaped tanks such as spherical.
+* Consider different shaped tanks such as spherical (to double check previous assumption)
 * For the tanks, the relationship between density and yield strength might be able to modeled in a formulaic relationship that more accurately represents the trade-off between density and structural strength.
 * Better jacobian/gradient calculation using imaginary step instead of other gradient calculation methods (finite difference, symbolic differentiation)
 * Include structural modeling for the rocket to prevent the optimizer for selecting very tall structures.
 * Add additional constraints for other components such as avionics, payload size, fairing size, etc
 * Reduce the convergence tolerance (not sure how to do this, maybe there is a bug in my code)
+* Write out code in an object oriented manner (useful for tracking convergence, parameter change, etc)

 ## Resources
 * [Scipy Minimize Documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html)